jnga773/coco_projects/README.md

    prob = glue_lingap_conditions(prob, data_lins, lingap);
    ```

+Example template code can be found in the `./template_lins_method_scripts/` directory.
+You will need to change the code in most of the files to work with your specific system.
+Lines you definitely need to check have an extra comment mentioning this.

 ### EtoP_lorenz
 This is an example of a heteroclinic E-to-P connection in the Lorenz system of equations, as described in Section 10.2.2 in *Recipes for Continuation*.